Fair and Efficient Investment in Public Transportation: Results

-The previous theorem presents a contrast to the \Route, where only the egalitarian, but not the utilitarian, objective was intractable.
-Moreover, in contrast to \Cref{theo:max0}, \Cref{cor:graph0} holds not only for $\alpha=0$ but also for $0<\alpha<1$.

 A natural question is whether \np‐hardness also rules out nontrivial approximation.
-When $\alpha=0$ and the budget suffices to reduce every edge, one can achieve zero cost for all agents.
-But approximating zero is as hard as deciding exact optimality, so---even permitting any positive approximation factor---no polynomial‐time approximation exists.
-For the proof, we refer to \Cref{pro:GBPInap}.
+When $\alpha=0$, for sufficiently high budget one can achieve zero cost for all agents.
+Hence, designing a nontrivial approximation algorithm for this setting is as difficult as designing an exact algorithm, and therefore no polynomial‐time approximation exists.
+For the complete proof, we refer to \Cref{pro:GBPInap}.